This is my review of the top 10 resorts in Mallorca in 2023 in no particular order. I’ll explain why I like them and why you may like them too.

-On the other side of the bay, and walk to one of the best locations in Mallorca watch the sunset, El Chiringuito in Costa de la Calma.
+On the other side of the bay, walk to one of the best locations in Mallorca to watch the sunset, El Chiringuito in Costa de la Calma.

 Serving drinks and light snacks right through the summer and right into the Autumn.
 This is also a great area to swim in the sea and snorkel from the rocks.

 If you would like some inspiration for some great things to do in Santa Ponsa, check out these ideas.

 To read everything you need to know about Santa Ponsa, check out this guide here.

 Book great hotels and holidays here.